Buying real estate in Malaysia?

 Do I need FATCA reporting when buying in Malaysia?

-FATCA reporting is not triggered simply by buying a property in Malaysia, but it becomes relevant if you hold the property through a foreign entity or if you open Malaysian bank accounts that exceed reporting thresholds for managing the property.
+FATCA reporting for US citizens buying property in Malaysia is not triggered by owning the property itself, but it is triggered if you hold the property through a foreign entity (like a Malaysian Sdn.
+Bhd.) or if your Malaysian financial accounts exceed certain thresholds.

 infographics map property prices Malaysia